 Table 10.
 Item Search Test Results

-In this case, the AWS environment was able to process the most sessions.
-All environments had roughly the same duration, with a few major outliers in the Azure environment.
-The AWS environment in this case had the most consistent performance with the lowest standard deviation.
+In this case, the Azure environment was able to process the most sessions.
+The Azure and AWS environments had roughly the same average duration, with the on-premises duration being the biggest outlier.
+Once again, the Azure environment had the most consistent performance with the lowest standard deviation.

 The Item Purchase test was meant to simulate a user purchasing an item from the website.
 Ten users were created in each environment to be used for the login and purchase process.
 During each test, a user went to the home page and logged into the site.
 Then they clicked on the Lights category and clicked on the first item in the results.
 They then added the item to their shopping cart and went to checkout.
 In checkout, they filled out the fields for purchase and completed the purchase.